catamphetamine/libphonenumber-js/README.md

 (aka `is_valid_number`)

-This function is simply a wrapper for `parse`: if `parse` returns an empty object then the phone number is not valid.
+Checks if a phone number is valid.

 ```js
 isValidNumber('+1-213-373-4253') === true